 (This is a federal loan, and all federal loans require a FAFSA.)

-- Step 3: Have your parent complete the Federal Parent Plus Loan Request Sheet
+- Step 3: Have your parent apply for a Direct Plus Loan at https://studentaid.gov/.

 Alternative loans are loans borrowed directly from a lending institution, essentially a bank.
 MTSU does not recommend or endorse any Alternative Loan lenders.
 Alternative loans are credit based, which means you will most likely need a co-signer.
 We recommend you borrow from the federal student loan programs before borrowing Alternative loans.
 Typically, you should request an Alternative Loan 4-6 weeks before the loan funds are needed.
 Let's walk through the application process.